Ecommerce is a great way to get your products in front of countless customers from all over the globe.

 Before adding all social media channels, you need to ensure that you only add those that are relevant to your market.

-For example, if you sell women’s fashion items or home decor, you should pay particular attention to Instagram and Pinterest; put them in more prominent locations than you would place on Twitter.
+For example, if you sell women’s fashion items or home decor, you should pay particular attention to Pinterest and Instagram marketing; put them in more prominent locations than you would place on Twitter.

 Blog, Blog, Blog!

 While social media is a great way to spread the word about your brand, other avenues do a comparably effective job.

 Having a blog dedicated to your products or general niche is one way to establish your brand as a thought leader in the industry.

 Additionally, you can use your blog to market new products by penning pieces about challenges to which your product is a solution.
 With links back to your Shopify store, a blog increases the traffic to your store.

 Furthermore, if your blog is perfectly optimized for search engines, it’ll show up high in the query results, funneling more traffic to your online store.

 To Sum Up